-In 1987, I embarked on my favorite expedition to date.
-"The Beebe Project" was the name given in honor of Dr. William Beebe who initiated deep-sea dives in 1934.
+In 1987, I embarked on my favorite expedition to date "The Beebe Project".
+I was the first artist in the world to be given this honour ."The Beebe Project" was the name given in honor of Dr. William Beebe who initiated deep-sea dives in 1934.
 Together with his technician/designer, Otis Barton, Dr. Beebe explored the sea 1/2 a mile down in his spherically shaped bathysphere.

 I was invited as the chief scientific artist to accompany a team of top U.S. marine biologists and scientists to study deep-sea life in the Atlantic Ocean off the Bermuda coast.
 We made several dives in mini-submersibles, the Johnson Sea Link and the Pisces VI to descend 1 1/2 miles down to the ocean's floor.
 I was the first artist to have gone down this deep, exploring and witnessing first-hand what sea life is like down there.
 I am indebted to my long-time friend, Dr. Joseph MacInnis, the internationally known Canadian physician, explorer, marine scientist, and author.
 Emory Kristof, National Geographic Society photographer, organized and headed the expedition.
 The event was called the Beebe Project.
 It was the most spectacular, on-location field trip I have ever made.
 The ocean realm transported me to a world beyond my wildest dreams.
 I have been interested in the ocean ever since I read the Jules Verne novel, "20,000 Leagues Under the Sea" during the mid-50s.
 What seemed an impossible feat finally became a reality when I was invited to join the Beebe Project.

 I continue to paint deep-sea life.
 New fields of composition have opened up to me along with a new color palette and the awareness of what happens to animals in this environment.
 Everything takes place within this world's color, hues, and shades.